daattali/ddpcr/README.md

 droplet digital PCR (ddPCR) data in R. An interactive tool was also created and is available online to facilitate this analysis for anyone who is not comfortable with using R.

+This document provides an explanation of what the package does includes a tutorial on how to use.
+It should take about 20 minutes to go through this document.

 Background
 ==========